src-d/guide/office/company_events.md

   - We will tell you if the activity is only for sourcerers or your +1s are also invited to join.
 If the plan is beers,         your +1s are included by default.
   - We try to do something nice and cool without being overpriced but we don’t have a specific budget since each get together is different.
   - Check out our [history of past get togethers](get_together_history.md)
-  - Feel free to suggest ideas (reasonable ones) in Slack channel, #get-together, we will check if it is viable for us.
+  - Feel free to suggest ideas (reasonable ones) in Slack channel, #get-together, we will check if it is viable for us :)

 ## Friday Lunchs